home-assistant/home-assistant.io/source/_integrations/nest.markdown

 {% details "Example Action: Snapshot (jpg) attachment for Android or iOS %}

-This is an example of cameras that support Snaphot (jpg) on either Android or iOS.
+Example for cameras that support Snaphot (jpg) on either Android or iOS.

 {% raw %}